InvoNorm Data Processing Agreement (DPA)

 3. Obligations of the Processor

-The Processor shall: (a) process personal data only on documented instructions of the Controller (the app's functions constitute such instructions); (b) ensure confidentiality commitments of all persons authorised to process; (c) implement the technical and organisational measures in Annex II; (d) engage subprocessors only per Section 5; (e) assist the Controller with data subject requests and Art.
-32–36 obligations; (f) delete or return all personal data after the end of services per the Privacy Policy retention rules; (g) make available information necessary to demonstrate compliance and allow audits (remote audits and completed questionnaires accepted as first line, on-site audits with 30 days' notice at Controller's cost).
+The Processor shall: (a) process personal data only on documented instructions of the Controller (the app's functions constitute such instructions), including with regard to transfers to third countries, unless required by EU or Member State law, in which case the Processor informs the Controller of that legal requirement before processing unless the law prohibits it; (b) ensure confidentiality commitments of all persons authorised to process; (c) implement the technical and organisational measures in Annex II; (d) engage subprocessors only per Section 5; (e) assist the Controller, by appropriate technical and organisational measures, with responses to data subject requests and with the Controller's Art.
+32–36 obligations; (f) at the Controller's choice, delete or return all personal data after the end of the provision of services, and delete existing copies, unless EU or Member State law requires storage (principally the statutory retention of issued invoice archives); (g) make available information necessary to demonstrate compliance and allow and contribute to audits (remote audits and completed questionnaires accepted as first line, on-site audits with 30 days' notice at the Controller's cost); (h) immediately inform the Controller if, in its opinion, an instruction infringes the GDPR or other EU or Member State data protection law.

 4. Personal data breach